-- Work in hot or cold environments - Working with infectious pathogens (hazard group 2) - Working with blood, human products and human tissues - Work with allergens, Eg laboratory animals, pollen, dust, fish or insects etc. - Work with any substance which has any of the following pictograms on their MSDS:
+- Lone Working - Work in hot or cold environments - Driving on University business - Regular manual handling - Working with infectious pathogens (hazard group 2) - Working with blood, human products and human tissues - Work with allergens, Eg. laboratory animals, pollen, dust, fish, insects, snails etc. - Work with any substance which has any of the following pictograms on their MSDS: